Review of Federal Passport Fraud Laws and Defenses

 So, if you have machines set up in your house or another location and you're selling them on the street, they're going to come in and arrest you.
 They're going to prosecute you.
 You're going to be looking at serving 85% of federal prison time.

 So, the answer is definitely yes.
 You are facing prison time at 85% when it comes to a federal criminal passport fraud case, such as:

 - making passports,

 - distributing passports.

-Most of the time when feds get involved with these cases it's on a large scale.
+Most of the time, when the feds get involved with these cases, it's on a large scale.
 It's not just someone on the street who's peddling a fake passport, although that's certainly a place where they can start their investigation when it comes to these cases and be looking to climb up the ladder.

 There's a lot of passport fraud going on.
 Right now, in the United States, it's very difficult to obtain a passport if you're not a citizen, so people are trying to get those fake passports so they can come into the United States and still operate, meaning have a job, travel and do the various things that people are able to do who have citizenship in the US.